webian/bootstrap_dummy/Readme.rst

 Bootstrap package for TYPO3 CMS
 ================================

-This is another introduction package for TYPO3 CMS with some variants that may be interesting:
+This is another introduction package for TYPO3 CMS with some variants that may interest you:

 * Twitter Bootstrap as HTML / CSS Framework
-* Templating and rendering fully based on Fluid
+* Entirely based on **Fluid** form the templating and rendering.
-* File fileadmin is kept for media only such as images / documents etc... but is kept clean from JavaScript / CSS files.
+* File ``fileadmin`` is kept for media only (images, documents etc...) and is kept clean from JavaScript / CSS files.
 * `Composer`_ as an alternative for managing and installing extensions.

 .. _Composer: http://getcomposer.org/